iimohammad/iimohammad/README.md

 ============
 About me
 ---------

 Meet Mohammad, a seasoned web developer renowned for crafting digital wonders.
 With a mastery of Python, Django, and REST frameworks, Mohammad navigates web development intricacies with finesse.
 Whether scraping data or sculpting user experiences with React, JavaScript, and CSS, he thrives on pushing innovation boundaries.

 Armed with four years of experience and a master's in computer engineering, Mohammad blends expertise and creativity.
 He's passionate about fostering business growth and exceeding client expectations.
-From optimizing backend processes to designing captivating frontend interfaces, Mohammad's dedicated to driving success.
+From optimizing backend processes to designing captivating frontend interfaces, Mohammad is dedicated to driving success.

 Eager for new challenges, Mohammad strives to elevate standards, inspire others, and shape a brighter digital future with each project.